Ideal-Theoretic Strategies for Asymptotic Approximation of Marginal Likelihood Integrals

 \section{Abstract}

 The accurate asymptotic evaluation of marginal likelihood integrals is a fundamental problem in Bayesian statistics.
 Following the approach introduced by Watanabe, we translate this into a problem of computational algebraic geometry, namely, to determine the real log canonical threshold of a polynomial ideal, and we present effective methods for solving this problem.
-Our results are based on resolution of singularities, and they apply to all statistical models for discrete data that admit a parametrization by real analytic functions.\\ {\bf Keywords:} computational algebra, asymptotic approximation, marginal likelihood, learning coefficient, real log canonical threshold
+Our results are based on resolution of singularities.
+They apply to parametric models where the Kullback-Leibler distance is upper and lower bounded by scalar multiples of some sum of squared real analytic functions.
+Such models include finite state discrete models.\\ {\bf Keywords:} computational algebra, asymptotic approximation, marginal likelihood, learning coefficient, real log canonical threshold